essif-lab/framework/docs/terms/transaction-data-collector-policy.md

 typeid: transaction-data-collector-policy
 stage: draft
 hoverText: "Transaction Data Collector Policy: a Digital Policy that enables an operational Transaction Data Collector component to function according to the rules of its Policy Governor."
+glossaryText: "a %Digital Policy% that enables an operational %Transaction Data Collector% component to function according to the rules of its %Policy Governor%."
 ---

 ### Short Description